-The average age of the trees here is between 600 to 800 years old - with the oldest one around 1,200 years old.
-This forest is still relatively young, as redwood trees can live for up to 2,200 years.
+The average age of the trees here is between 600 to 800 years old.
+They originally thought the oldest tree was around 1,200 years old, but recently found out it's around 800 years old.

-One of my favorites is this display that shows the growth pattern for a 1,000+ year old redwood.
+One of my favorites is this display that shows the growth pattern for a 1,000+ year-old redwood.

 The inner circle shows that it started growing around 909 A.D.

-The outer circle shows important dates in US history, so you get a sense for the types of events that happened during this tree's life.
+The outer circle shows important dates in US history, so you get a sense for the types for events that happened during this tree's life.
 The final marking shows the date when the tree fell.

 These pictures give you a sense of their height.

 You will find about two miles of flat trails in the canyon area of the park.
 This includes four bridges that allow you to easily loop around the park and see a number of these gorgeous trees.

 Most people follow one of the three main trails mentioned below.
 The estimated times listed include time to stop along the way to read the signs and take pictures.
 I also included the total distance so you get a sense of how long your walk will be on each loop.

 Bridge 2 Loop: On this walk, you will go all the way to Bridge 2.
 After you cross the bridge, head to your left.
 This takes you back to Bridge 1 and puts you on the main trail where you started.
 This walk is about a half mile and takes 30 minutes.

 Bridge 3 Loop: Take the main trail all the way to Bridge 3.
 Cross the bridge and head to your left.
 You will again walk all the way to the end, cross Bridge 1, and return to the main trail.
 This loop is about 1 mile and takes about an hour.